-https://dot.ca.gov/programs/transportation-programming/office-of-capital-improvement-programming-ocip
+https://catc.ca.gov/programs/state-transportation-improvement-program

 The State Transportation Improvement Program (STIP) is funded with a combination of Federal and State revenue sources.
 The Regional Transportation Planning Agencies (RTPAs) propose programs and projects for 75% (Regional Transportation Improvement Program (RTIP)) of the available funds while Caltrans proposes programs for the remaining 25% (Interregional Transportation Improvement Program (ITIP).
-Fund estimates are released in July of every odd number year with the California Transportation Commission (CTC) approving the estimates in August of every odd number year.
-Once approved, Caltrans and the RTPAs prepare transportation improvement programs for these funds in December with approval of the programs by the CTC in April of the subsequent, even number year.
+Fund estimates are released in July of every odd number year with the California Transportation Commission (Commission) approving the estimates in August of every odd number year.
+Once approved, Caltrans and the RTPAs prepare transportation improvement programs for these funds in December with approval of the programs by the Commission in April of the subsequent, even number year.
 By law, the fund estimate can be delayed for up to 90 days which impacts the overall STIP approval schedule.
 Therefore, the timelines are subject to change.